redstrate/redstrate.com/content/blog/thoughts-and-tips-on-mastodon/index.md

 ![Importing data screen on Mastodon](import.webp)

 This is **why I think Mastodon wins**: If you don't have access to Twitter, there is basically no other way to interoperate with it.
 If your Mastodon server gets theoretically blocked, whatever - just import your following list (or if your server is still accessible, transfer your followers too - a native feature of Mastodon) and keep going on with your day.
-Bookmarks, block lists, and other similiar data can be imported as shown above.
-In most cases though, servers are blocked for a good reason (white supremasicasts, nazis, loli and other content usually make up most block lists).
+Bookmarks, block lists, and other similar data can be imported as shown above.
+In most cases though, servers are blocked for a good reason (white supremacists, nazis, loli and other content usually make up most block lists).
 Most of the time the good of the server system outweights the negatives, and again if you ever feel like you don't fit in with your server - you can always move and take most of your things with you!

 ## Should I run my own server?
 Is it worth it?